Comoros Entry Requirements

 • Tetanus-diphtheria

-• Rabies for long stays or animal workers
+• Rabies pre-exposure for animal handlers

 Health Insurance